 I understand the devastation families suffer when medical care causes serious injury or loss instead of hope and healing.
 I am absolutely dedicated to digging deep in each case and uncovering what went wrong.
 I will not stop until I can find answers for the people I represent.
 Only then can I help my clients pursue the true measure of justice.

-Brandon Thompson’s entire legal career has been dedicated to representing individuals and families who have suffered from the negligence of medical professionals.
+Brandon Thompson’s entire legal career has been dedicated to representing individuals and families who have suffered tragedy as a result of medical negligence.
 There is no greater professional honor for Brandon than being asked to help people when they are facing the darkest times of their lives.

 Brandon is one of the foremost trial lawyers of his generation.
-He has won numerous multi-million jury trials – including some of the largest-ever jury verdicts in the State of Minnesota for clients harmed by serious medical malpractice – and has negotiated many millions of dollars of settlements for his clients.
-He is a member of a number of elite national and international trial organizations, and in 2018 was invited to be the youngest-ever Fellow of the International Academy of Trial Lawyers – recognized as the most prestigious organization of trial lawyers in the world.
+He has won numerous multi-million jury trials – including the largest medical malpractice or personal injury jury verdict in Minnesota history – and has negotiated many millions of dollars of settlements for his clients.
+He is a member of a number of elite national and international trial organizations, and in 2018 was invited to be the youngest-ever Fellow of the International Academy of Trial Lawyers – recognized as one of the most prestigious organizations of trial lawyers in the world.

 Our goal is to help you put a difficult, frightening and painful time behind you.
 We seek out the truth in complex situations, and set the stage for fair restitution so you can move forward with the healing process.

 When people and their families come to us, they are usually looking for two things: they want answers, and they want justice.
 We have dedicated ourselves to providing both.
 Justice can mean different things to different people, of course; sometimes it means changing the law.
 Sometimes it means changing the way health care is practiced.
 Often, it means getting resources that will make the future a little bit brighter, either for the injured person or for those left behind.
 Some of our successes are listed below.